alexjustesen/TEDxSpringfieldTheme/README.md

 - Added team categories
 - Added team cateogry support to the shortcode
 - Minor UI changes to the navbar
+- Minor wording changes and link updates to the footer
 - Updated team member shortcode template to the new design

 #### v1.1.0 (Sept 18, 2017)